Electricity at the macroscale and its microscopic origins: Macrostructure as homogenized microstructure

 A microstructure $\nu$ may fluctuate, to some degree, on every length scale.
 However, as discussed above, the theory proposed in this section applies under the assumption that $\nu$ may vary significantly on the macroscale $L$ and on the microscale $a$, which are widely separated, but its variations on any intermediate scale, or {\em mesoscale}, $l$ are negligible.
 Generalizing the theory to microstructures that vary on three or more widely-separated length scales appears straightforward, but generalizing it to microstructures that vary on all length scales does not.

 To define the microscale and the macroscale more precisely, I introduce the distances ${\amax}$ and ${\Lmin}$.
-Roughly-speaking, $\Lmin$ is the largest distance such that nonlinearities in the variation of $\Nu$ across distances less than $\Lmin$ are negligible; and $\amax$ is orders of magnitude smaller than $\Lmin$, but large enough that every interval in the set ${\left\{\interval(x,\amax):x\in\dom\nu\right\}}$, whose center $x$ is not in vacuum, contains many local extrema of $\nu$.
+Roughly-speaking, $\Lmin$ is the largest distance such that nonlinearities in the variation of $\Nu$ across distances less than $\Lmin$ are negligible; and $\amax$ is orders of magnitude smaller than $\Lmin$, but large enough that every interval in the set